Common Ailments of Pregnancy

 Congestion/Sinus drainage/Runny Nose/Cough

 Treat diarrhea as you do when you are not pregnant.
 Most diarrhea will resolve without treatment in 24-48 hours.
 Make sure to keep yourself hydrated by dramatically increasing your fluid intake.
 Avoid salty foods.
-Kaopectate, Donnagel, or Immodium AD may be used, but are not recommended unless diarrhea persists for more than 48 hours or severe dehydration occurs.
+Kaopectate, Donnagel, or Imodium AD may be used, but are not recommended unless diarrhea persists for more than 48 hours or severe dehydration occurs.

 Headaches are common during pregnancy.
 A frequent cause is dehydration, so be sure to drink at least eight glasses of water per day.
 Caffeine withdrawal is another common cause.
 Try drinking a Coke or cup of coffee, and see if that helps.
 Otherwise, Tylenol or Tylenol products may be used.
 If you are in your third trimester, a headache may indicate that your blood pressure is elevated.
-Therefore a persistent headache late in pregnancy should be reported to the office.
+A persistent headache late in pregnancy should be reported to the office.

 This is an almost universal problem during pregnancy.
-Pepcid, Nexium, Zantac, Prifosec, etc. will probably not help during pregnancy.
-Antacids are a much better choice as they will neutralize the acid from your stomach which is causing the problem.
+Pepcid, Nexium, Zantac, Prilosec, etc. will probably not help during pregnancy.
+Antacids are a much better choice as they will neutralize the acid from your stomach that is causing the problem.
 We recommend Tums, Maalox, Mylanta, Riopan, or Gaviscon.
 Generic Tums work just as well (that big huge container of paste wafers!) and can be taken more frequently than the directions imply.
 Start off with one to two tablets before and after each meal.